yohn-dezmon/udemy-react-2024/section-1/build_an_app.md

 - Google translate API
 - The Translate component was watching for `text` and `language` states
 - if either of them changed, then an API call was made to Google Translate API with updated text/language

+Node:

+- `node -v`

+Creating a new react app:

+- `npx create-react-app <project-name>`
+- takes a few minutes

+Starting up a NodeJS server running react:

+- cd jsx
+- `npm start`
+- available via `localhost:3000`
+- CTRL+C to stop

+create-react-app explanation:

+- with the `npx create-react-app <project-name>` command you create a new NodeJS/React project
+- index.js, App.js and reportWebVitals.js --> these contain code that a browser doesn't know how to execute.
+JSX != JS.
+Your browser doesn't know how to execute JSX.
+- the purpose of using NodeJS is ultimately to take the JSX --> JS
+- JS can run inside the browser
+- converting JSX --> JS is done by the `dev server`
+- `Babel` is the tool that converts JSX to JS
+- `Webpack` is a tool to merge all project files into a single file (outputs bundle.js or whatever you choose to call it)

+index.js:

+- first file that gets executed when our app runs

+index.html:

+- skeleton for the React app

+package.json:

+- lists dependencies our app needs

+package-lock.json:

+- list dependencies our app needs

+node-modules:

+- contains the dependencies our app needs